 Non-segmented Revenues.
 Our non-segmented other revenue consists of billings to customers for equipment support and activities including: transportation, hauling, parts freight and loss damage waiver charges.
-We recognize revenue for support services at the time we generate an invoice for such services and after the services have been provided.
+We recognize revenue for support services at the time we generate an invoice for such services.